Hyper-V server connection

 The next step of the wizard will allow you to name the new VM.
 Hyper-V hosts will allow you to have multiple virtual VMs with the same name, so by default restored is appended to the original name.
 Change the name (optional) and the name click Next.

-The final page is a summary page that’ll allow you to review the restore options you’ve selected.
+The final page is a summary page that will allow you to review the restore options you have selected.
 This page also has an option to power on the VM upon completion of the restore.
-By default this option is set to No. If you’re satisfied with the restore options, click Finish.
+By default this option is set to No. If you are satisfied with the restore options, click Finish.

 You can monitor the status of the restore in Clients > Hyper-V (see Action column).